UNM Clinical Informatics Fellowship Program

 This fellowship is an ACGME accredited, two-year, full time, training program.
 Completion of the Fellowship makes fellows eligible to sit for the clinical informatics board certification exam.
-The fellowship is an applied fellowship meaning the goal is to train clinicians in the best methods to deploy and maintain health information technologies (including electronic health records).
+The Fellowship is an applied fellowship meaning the goal is to train clinicians in the best methods to deploy and maintain health information technologies (including electronic health records).
 Fellows are also encouraged to present and publish the results of their projects.

-To be eligible to apply for the clinical informatics fellowship, you need to be board eligible or board certified in any of the clinical medical specialties.
-Even though the fellowship is administer at UNM through the Department of Internal Medicine, you do not need to be an internist to be eligible.
-No background in computer science or engineering is required.
+To be eligible to apply for the clinical informatics fellowship, applicants need to be board eligible or board certified in any of the clinical medical specialties.
+Even though the fellowship is administered at UNM through the Department of Internal Medicine, you do not need to be an internist to be eligible.
+No background in computer science or engineering is required either.

 The fellowship includes mentored projects, a web-based clinical informatics curriculum through Oregon Health Sciences University (OHSU), mentored leadership roles with the institution, and participation in a local UNM-based clinical informatics lecture series.
 The mentored projects will align with the Fellow’s roles and interests.
 These projects will cover three domains: information retrieval and analysis; leadership and project management; and, IT implementation.
 Salary and fellowship expenses are covered similar to other clinical fellowships (e.g., cardiology, endocrinology, etc.) and is based on your program year (e.g., PGY-4, PGY-5, etc.) If you are interested or have questions, please contact Kendall Rogers, MD, Program Director.